recursivezero/assignment/docs/markdown/Bilingual _PWA_dictionary_plan.md

+# Bilingual Dictionary

 Here is a structured Product Plan Document for your bilingual vocabulary mobile app / PWA.
 It captures all your requirements — ideal for guiding development or prompting other AI agents.

 ---